-CGS has been the neighbourhood private school of choice in Leaside for over 30 years, providing the best in early years education.
-This is where you will find an academically stimulating and personalized curriculum, delivered in a warm environment.
-The phonics program addresses the unique learning styles of boys and girls, leading to high levels of early literacy for all students.
-Highlights include public speaking, character education, mindfulness, outdoor education and daily arts.
+CGS has been the neighbourhood private school of choice in Leaside for 35 years.
+Academically stimulating and personalized curriculum, delivered in a warm environment.
+Well-known for their highly effective pandemic response and engaging online program.
+Phonics program addresses the unique learning styles of boys and girls, leading to high levels of early literacy for all students.
+Highlights include public speaking, character education, mindfulness, outdoor education, and daily arts.
 Extended care available.

 Specializing in the critical early years of education (Pre-K-Grade 3) for 34 years.

 Warm, nurturing environment, a 'home away from home' for your child.

 French four times per week/Extended French after school once per week.

 Mindfulness practise throughout the week.

 Skiing, skating and swimming curriculum for Grades 1-3.

 Trips to Norval (UCC's Outdoor Ed Centre) every year for JK-Grade 3.

 Learning at CGS (Children's Garden School) during COVID-19